BHF Alliance Awards 2018

 The BHF Alliance awards are judged in two separate stages by a panel of cardiology and healthcare experts who rate nominations on several categories, including how teams and individuals have gone above and beyond the basic requirements of their role.

-For more stories about healthcare professionals who have improved patient care through innovation, see our Profile section to hear about how our Alliance award winners from 2017 have shaped heart care in their areas.
+For the full stories about how these healthcare professionals have improved patient care through innovation, see our Profile section.

 Read the profiles